 'We had some great times.
 We played in Drakeshaugh Wood, and paddled in Drakestone Burn.
 We—it sounds stupid, I know—but, it was an idyllic childhood,' I said wistfully.
 'We were pirates, we were explorers, we were witches and wizards, we fought dragons; we did all sorts of things in the house and grounds.
 And we went swimming almost every Saturday, and we even went to swimming competitions when we got older.
 Henry and James were always getting me, Al and Lily into trouble.

-'Sometimes, the Potters' cousins were there too.
+'The Potters' cousins were often there too.
 There were loads of cousins, but Rosie and Hugo were the ones who visited most often.
-They were in the gang too.'
+They were always there in the holidays, and they were in the gang too.'

 'You know I was a bit iffy with you when we first met in the Endcliffe flat?
-That's because the only Victoria I'd ever met was a Potter cousin—she was Victoire, actually—she had a French mother, and she was always "tres chic".
-Even at eleven, I didn't like her,' I smiled an apology to Vicky, closed my eyes, and once again lost myself in memories.
+That's because you introduced yourself as Vicki, and the only Vicki I'd ever met was one of the Potter cousins.
+She was Victoire, actually—she had a French mother—and she was always "tres chic".
+Even at eleven, I didn't like her,' I smiled an apology to Vicki, closed my eyes, and once again lost myself in memories.
 'In the summer we'd climb trees and build dams, in the winter we'd sledge and build snowmen, and we had some amazing times.
 Once, I even met Santa.'

 'The Potters were always back during the summer holidays, but it wasn't the same, and when James pulled a really cruel practical joke on me on my eleventh birthday, that was that.
 I still saw Lily at school and I was still sort-of-friends with her, but only sort-of, because I knew she'd be going away to school, too.
 So we sort of drifted apart.'

 'Why was he here?'
-Vicky asked.
+Vicki asked.
 'What was he doing in Sheffield?'

 'His cousin is here, she's at Uni,' I yawned again.
-'You might even know her, Vicky.
+'You might even know her, Vicki.
 She's a numbers geek like you.
 She's only just arrived.
 She's starting a PhD in Maths.'

 'So she'll probably have moved into Ranmoor last weekend.
 What's her name?'
-Vicky asked.
+Vicki asked.

 'Rosie something…' I yawned again.
 'It was a weird surname, no, not weird—weirdly, no Weasley, that's it, Rosie Weasley.'

-While I'd been talking, Vicky had begun to tap and swipe her way through various pages on her tablet.
+While I'd been talking, Vicki had begun to tap and swipe her way through various pages on her tablet.
 There was a gleam in her eye.

 'This is her, isn't it?'
-Vicky asked.
+Vicki asked.
 She turned the tablet around, and displayed a photograph.
 There were two people in the foreground.
-One was a skinny middle-aged man who wore what must once have been a good suit; it was unfashionable, crumpled, and two sizes too big for him.
+One was a skinny middle-aged man who wore what must once have been an expensive suit; it was unfashionable, crumpled, and two sizes too big for him.
 He was shaking hands with a tall and gangly girl with a long straight nose and short-cropped bright ginger hair.
 In the background, four other students looked on.

 The summer sun was at its zenith, and it blazed down on us with an almost tropical intensity.
 The birds where chirruping in the trees as we dashed out of Drakeshaugh.
 We were all in shorts and t-shirts and only one thing lay between us and the woods.
 It was big and black and shining.